 They watch people actually walking, actually talking and actually eating in order to learn these activities - and their shiny new brain is really, really good at it.
 The closer to “actually working” the input patterns are - the higher the value to their pattern-based-learning brain.

 Do I believe there is no place for non-working pattern learning?
 No. However, I believe that the depth of how effective working patterns can be - and therefore how deep my commitment to them should be - is justified by the preeminence that this approach has in every individual humans learning experiences.
+Working patterns should have preference as the primary method whenever they can.

 Its not just an interesting idea that works for some people - its an integral part of being human.